 We are working to improve the way people view mental health and are calling for better support for those who need it.

-- Women and Girls with ASD and ADHD Under-Identified, Under-Diagnosed and Under-Supported
+Women and Girls with ASD & ADHD Under-identified, Under-diagnosed, Misdiagnosed, Under-Supported

 All WI members are encouraged to become involved with WI campaigns that concern them and their communities.
 From the WI's long history of campaigning there may be issues that stand out to you and of course, as some campaigns link together, so more than one campaign can be embraced, actioned and used to highlight members' concerns.